🧠 Ollama Setup Guide

 🦊 Firefox

 Firefox does not support Chrome's DNR API, so manual configuration is required.
+This is why the helper script sets OLLAMA_ORIGINS automatically.

 When should you manually set OLLAMA_ORIGINS?